Lehuynguyenn/Intelligent_Monitor_System/README.md

 # Intelligent Dispatch Monitoring System

-This is my first project on GitHub as well as firstly related AI.
+This is my very first project on GitHub as well as firstly related AI.
 If there are something went wrong, please help me to fix it or give feedback.

 ## Project Structure